Rattlesnake Ridge

 Floatation Fecal Analysis Method

 1. Mix up the flotation solution.
-It should be saturated.
-This means that you dissolve as much solid in the water as it will hold.
-You can use a variety of chemicals including salt or sugar.
-Saturated sugar is prepared by dissolving a pound (454 grams) of sugar in 1 1/2 cups (355 ml) of water, and saturated salt takes a pound (454 grams) of salt in 4 4/5 cups (1140ml ) of water.
-If there are salts left in the bottom of the liquid, pour off the saturated liquid into a new container.
-Specific gravity should be approximately 1.20.
+You can use a variety of chemicals including salt or sugar but my preference is sugar.
+Sugar solution is prepared by dissolving a pound (454 grams) of sugar in 1 4/5 cups (355 ml) of water, and salt takes a pound (454 grams) of salt in 4 4/5 cups (1140ml ) of water.
+Bring briefly to a boil to sterilize the solution.
+This can be done in a quart canning jar.
+Specific gravity should be approximately 1.27.

 2. Collect fresh feces.
 Use an old pill bottle or a small jar for each animal.
 If not examined immediately, be sure to label the container with the date, time and animal that provided the specimen and keep it in a cool place.

-3. Place 2 or 3 fresh beans into a test tube and pour in just enough flotation solution to cover them.
+3. Place 3 or 4 fresh beans into a small glass container (a baby food jar will do) and pour in some flotation solution to partially cover them (about a full test tube by volume).

 4. Mash them up in the liquid with your stirring rod.
-Add more of the solution and pour it through the strainer to remove the large particles.
+Pour it through the strainer to remove the large particles into a second small glass container.
 Pour the strained liquid into a clean test tube.

-5. Next, fill up the test tube to the very top with more liquid.
+5. If necessary, fill up the test tube to the very top with more liquid.
 Place a microscope coverslip over the top.
 There should be no air between the coverslip and the liquid.
 Over time (20-30 minutes) the eggs will float up to the top and adhere to the glass plate.
+If a centrifuge is available, this time can be reduced to five minutes.

 6. Carefully remove the coverslip and lower it at an angle over a microscope slide with the sample sandwiched between both pieces of glass.